emhane/tunnel/README.md

 arbitrary number of packets without making the discv5 session less safe because it doesn't use the discv5 session's keys too often.

-A tunnel is indexed by a connection id.
+A tunnel is indexed by the tuple (sr-address, connection-id).
 Since the connection id is a 32 byte hash, there is no need to mask the header of a tunnel packet to protect against packet filtering.
 For this a tunnel packet is much lighter than a discv5 frame.

 @emhane [@fjl](https://github.com/fjl)